Entry requirements

 The course has three formal stages:

-• It is possible to complete your studies at any of the Certificate, Diploma or Master's stages.
+- It is possible to complete your studies at any of the Certificate, Diploma or Master's stages

-In order to provide an engaging and flexible educational experience to diverse range of students, the course utilises a wide range of learning and teaching methods and technologies.
+In order to provide an engaging and flexible educational experience to a diverse range of students, the course utilises a wide range of learning and teaching methods and technologies.
 Given the small size of each group of students recruited, the postgraduate status of the course and the experience which many of its recruits have had of the criminal justice system, the course is highly participative.
 While sessions will provide periods of structured teaching, they will also provide a forum, within which you will take responsibility for your own learning, and share your knowledge and views with other students and staff.

 The precise nature of sessions and delivery will vary with the year, the cohort of students, and the general and specific experience possessed by individual students.
 The course team also makes increasing use of the University’s virtual learning environment, Moodle, where teaching staff will upload lecture notes, web links, video courses and extracts from academic sources.
 Moodle is also used for general announcements and communication with a group of students, many of whom are unlikely to be on campus every day.